MarcinkEve/travel-agency/README.md

  It also has categories and subcategories menu-list, that filters and renders users acording selected category and subcategory.

 This app uses local storage to save form data.
 It is possible to download all users data list (in JSON format).
 To do that go to navigation menu, choose "Create User" and press "Download list" button.
-Look for "data.txt" file in you computer's "Downloads" directory.
+Look for "usersData.txt" file in you computer's "Downloads" directory.

 ## Run app